 Thanks for visiting my web pages.
 My work concerns inter-relationships between information technology and law: legal information systems and cyberspace law.
 I hold a research appointment as Professor of Law & Information Systems at UNSW Australia Faculty of Law, and as Founding Co-Director and Senior Researcher of the Australasian Legal Information Institute (AustLII) and associated international projects (particularly AsianLII, CommonLII & WorldLII).
-In 2017 I am continuing research on the global development of data privacy laws and agreements, working on the digitisation of the global common law pre-1900, and co-authoring a book on a new approach to copyright's public domains.
+In 2018 I am continuing research on the global development of data privacy laws and agreements, and working on a new ARC-funded AustLII project: Foundations of the Common Law 1215-1914.
 My most recent book is Asian Data Privacy Laws: Trade and Human Rights Perspectives (OUP 2014).
+Cambridge will publish G Greenleaf & D Lindsay Public Rights: Copyright's Public Domains in mid-year.
 More details of my past and current work are in my biographical note (short and longer versions), and details of previous appointments, awards, grants, consultancies etc are on my background page.
 See also my UNSW Law Faculty profile.Graham Greenleaf AM

 Professor of Law & Information Systems, UNSW Australia Faculty of Law

 Founding Co-Director & Senior Researcher, Australasian Legal Information Institute (AustLII)